azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 1. Save the file with `CTRL`+`S`
 1. Close the editor with `CTRL`+`Q`
     {{< /details >}}

+    Paste in the JSON from the code block below.

     {{< code lang=json file="/content/arc/servers/dcr.json" >}}